- Take 5, relax and enjoy a read...

 Heli-hiking top tips:

-• Book a 2-3 night stay in Franz Josef as the heli-hike tours are often cancelled due to weather conditions.
+• Book a 2-3 night stay at our Franz Josef motel as the heli-hike tours are often cancelled due to weather conditions.
 Give yourself a day’s wiggle room as there’s plenty of other beautiful walks in Franz Josef to enjoy.

 • Take a zip lock bag to keep your phone and car keys dry in the supplied bum bag.